berneout/authors-certificate/README.md

    folks using their software.

 2. _Recordkeeping_.
-Open-source licensing is about showing users that risk to them in using software found online is low Licenses play a part, but so does information about who contributed to a contact, and how to contact them.
-That record keeping value is the essence of the Developer Certificate of Origin.
+Open-source licensing is about showing users that risk to them in using software found online is low.
+Licenses play a part, but so does information about who contributed to a project and where to get clarification or reassurance if you need it.
+Keeping good records on that kind of thing is the essence of the Developer Certificate of Origin.

 3. _Conventions_.
 But the Developer Certificate of Origin is written for the kernel's development style and tooling.
 Unlike kernel code,